 The Cadette, Senior and Ambassador Girl Scouts must meet the same homework requirements as the Boy Scout Nuclear Science merit badge.
 The Junior Girl Scouts do not require homework.

-To insure every Girl Scout is on the same level when arriving for the workshop, it is recommended that a prerequisite worksheet and presentation are made that can be completed beforehand and which covers the basics of nuclear science (What is an atom?; what is an electron?, etc.).
+To ensure every Girl Scout is on the same level when arriving for the workshop, it is recommended that a prerequisite worksheet and presentation are made that can be completed beforehand and which covers the basics of nuclear science (What is an atom?; what is an electron?, etc.).
 Samples are provided below in the "Nuclear Science Basics" presentation and the "Nuclear Science Basics Worksheet".
 This will enable your workshop to be shorter and provide a new experience for all Scouts, regardless of past instruction level.

-Nuclear Science Basics
+Nuclear Science Basics Presentation

 Nuclear Science Basics Worksheet